ChristianPick/NETN-COM/NETN-COM.md

 * Intercepting connections:
   * These are very special connections.
 They are not related to specific destination entities but intercept all type of connections that are reachable by the corresponding device.
 In case of broadcasts this corresponds to a broadcast receiver, otherwise this means the connection is routed through the corresponding device.
   * The DestinationEntityArray is ignored.
-  * TBD: How to describe intercepted links?

-Before data can be sent using a connection the connection must be requested and the corresponding connection instance must be available.
-Be aware that there is no guarantee that a connection instance will be present right after the connection was requested.
-If no connection instance is present this means the transmission of data is not possible.
-It is up to the federation agreement to specify the max. delay between request and the existence of the connection instance.
+Before data can be sent using a connection the connection it must be requested and the corresponding `OutgoingConnection` object instance must be created.
+There is no guarantee that a connection instance will be present right after the connection was requested.
+If no connection instance is present this means that the transmission of data is not possible.
+It is up to the federation agreement to specify the max. delay between request and the existence of the `OutgoingConnection` instance.

 ### OutgoingConnection